Euro Rises Against Most Majors () | aktiencheck.de

 dpa-AFX

-CANBERA (dpa-AFX) - The euro strengthened against most major currencies in the Asian session on Monday.
+BRUSSELS (dpa-AFX) - The euro strengthened against most major currencies in the Asian session on Wednesday.

-If the euro extends its uptrend, it is likely to find resistance around 1.08 against the franc, 0.88 against the pound, 1.45 against the aussie, 1.44 against the loonie, 1.09 against the greenback and 1.49 against the kiwi.
+If the euro extends its uptrend, it is likely to find resistance around 1.08 against the franc, 0.89 against the pound and 124.00 against the yen.

 Copyright RTT News/dpa-AFX